RosettaCommons/documentation/application_documentation/count-cycpep-sequences.md

 ## Algorithms

+### Brute-force algorithm

+The brute-force approach, given an **n**-residue peptide with **N**-fold symmetry (CN or SN) and **p** possibilities at each position is to iterate through every linear sequence permutation (updating in a manner that preserves symmetry, if **N** > 1).
+For each sequence considered, we generate the cyclic permutation of lowest rank (given an arbitrary comparison operator) then consult a sorted list of sequences already encountered.
+If the sequence is absent from the list, we add it to the list, then continue to the next sequence.
+At the end, we count the sequences encountered.

+This approach obviously works poorly for large numbers of sequence possibilities (millions or more).
+It scales poorly both in CPU-time and in memory usage.
+Its one advantage is conceptual simplicity.
+It is useful only for checking the validity of analytic approaches, and is therefore not enabled by default.

 ### Analytic algorithm for cyclic symmetries (including the asymmetric case)

 Given a peptide with CN symmetry (where **N** = 1 in the asymmetric case), the number of possible sequences is given by the following expression, derived from application of [Burnside's lemma](https://en.wikipedia.org/wiki/Burnside%27s_lemma):